Emma Ferrer

-Emma Kathleen Hepburn Ferrer (born May 1994) is an American artist and former model.
+Emma Kathleen Hepburn Ferrer (born in June 1994) is an American artist and former model.

 Early life

-Emma Kathleen Hepburn Ferrer was born in May 1994, in Morges, Switzerland, the daughter of producer Sean Hepburn Ferrer and Leila Flannigan.
+Emma Kathleen Hepburn Ferrer was born in June 1994, in Morges, Switzerland, the daughter of producer Sean Hepburn Ferrer and Leila Flanagan.
 She is the granddaughter of actors Audrey Hepburn and Mel Ferrer.
 Her parents divorced when she was 6 years old.
 She has two younger half-siblings.
 Ferrer spent her childhood in Los Angeles and Florence, and briefly attended Crossroads School for Arts & Sciences.
 She previously studied ballet.
-She earned a degree from the Jersey City, New Jersey, campus of Italy's Florence Academy of Art.
+She earned a degree from Italy's Florence Academy of Art.

 Career

 Ferrer made her magazine modeling debut on the cover of Harper's Bazaar September 2014 issue.
 Ferrer was signed by Storm Management.
 She additionally appeared in a number of editorial publications and campaigns, including Dior, Japanese luxury skincare brand Kosé, Givenchy, and Tiffany & Co.
 She played a supporting role in the feature film The Man in the Attic, a psychological thriller directed by Constantine Venetopoulos, released in 2019.
 Ferrer and her father both contributed to Audrey (2020), a documentary about her grandmother directed by Helena Coan.

-Ferrer resides in Brooklyn, though she considers Italy to be her home.
-She works as an art liaison and curator in New York City.
+Ferrer lived in New York City for 6 years from 2015-2019, where she worked as an art liaison and curator.

+Ferrer currently resides in Italy since 2019 where she works as a professional artist.